Chiral Homology of elliptic curves and the Zhu algebra: Conformal Blocks

 and one may consider the vector space of coinvariants

 The dual of this space is known as the space of conformal blocks associated with $X, x$ and $V$.
-The set of conformal blocks of an elliptic curve is the central object of Zhu's paper \cite{Z96}. \end{nolabel}
+The conformal blocks of an elliptic curve is the central object of Zhu's paper \cite{Z96}. \end{nolabel}

-\begin{nolabel} The conformal vertex algebra $V$ carries an obvious increasing filtration $A^\D{V} = \bigoplus_{n \leq \D} V_n$, which is evidently stable under the linear automorphism $R(f)$ associated with any change of coordinate $f$ as in Section \ref{subsec.OO.def}.
+\begin{nolabel} The vertex algebra $V$ carries an increasing filtration $A^\D{V} = \bigoplus_{n \leq \D} V_n$, which is stable under the linear automorphism $R(f)$ associated with any change of coordinate $f$ as in Section \ref{subsec.OO.def}.
 Therefore $A^\D{V}$ induces a filtration $A^\D\CV$ of $\CV$ by vector subbundles of finite rank.
-It follows immediately from the construction of $\CV$ that the successive quotients are direct sums of tensor powers of the tangent bundle, i.e.,
+It follows from the construction of $\CV$ that the successive quotients are direct sums of tensor powers of the tangent bundle, i.e.,

 and so the associated graded takes the form